valkey-io/valkey-doc/docs/reference/signals.md

 ## Kill the RDB file without errors

 Sometimes the user may want to kill the RDB-saving child process without generating an error.
-Since Redis version 2.6.10, this can be done using the signal `SIGUSR1`.
+This can be done using the signal `SIGUSR1`.
 This signal is handled in a special way: it kills the child process like any other signal, but the parent process will not detect this as a critical error and will continue to serve write requests.